zeropt/zeropt.github.io/projects/microlr/microlr.md

 **Flight Controller + ESCs:** [GEPRC F411 35A AIO](https://geprc.com/product/gep-f411-35a-aio-f411-fc-35a-2-6s-8bits-bls-esc-25-5mm/)

 The Rekon 4 LR frame comes with both a 20\*20 and 25.5\*25.5 mm mounting pattern for the flight controller.
 I have used small 20\*20 mm stacks before with the flight controller and ESCs on separate boards.
 To keep the deck height as short as possible while leaving room for components such as a receiver and BEC, I opted for an all-in-one (AIO) with 25.5\*25.5 mm mounting.
-Buying a whole new AIO is expensive so I bought one with a current rating higher than I necessarily needed in the hope that my ESCs would never burn out.
+Buying a whole new AIO is expensive so I bought one with a current rating higher than I necessarily needed in the hope that the ESCs would never burn out.
 I don't think they make the exact one I have anymore but there are plenty of comparable all-in-one flight controllers on the market.

 **Receiver:** AxisFlying ExpressLRS Thor Receiver [[GetFPV](https://www.getfpv.com/axisflying-elrs-2-4ghz-radio-receiver.html)] [[NBD](https://newbeedrone.com/products/axisflying-expresslrs-elrs-thor-receiver)] [[RDQ](https://www.racedayquads.com/products/axis-flying-elrs-2-4ghz-receiver)]